 Tipping is customary in Italy and 10 to 15 percent of the bill is acceptable in restaurants (unless, as is increasingly the case, a 15 percent service charge has already been added to the bill).
 Hotels add a service charge of 15 to 18 percent, but it is customary to tip the service staff extra.
 Italians rarely tip taxi drivers, but a 5 to 10 percent tip is always appreciated.

 Tourists are vulnerable to pickpocketing in the bigger cities, particularly on public transport, in crowded areas and around tourist sites.
 It is advisable to be careful when carrying large amounts of cash and valuables.
 Make intelligent use of hotel safes and split valuables between people, bags and pockets to limit the damage of being pickpocketed.
 Be particularly careful around the main train station, Termini.
 Visitors should be wary of groups of children, some of whom will distract attention while the others try to steal what they can.

 Strikes by transport workers take place regularly throughout Italy and delays are possible.
-Anti-austerity strikes have also become common and travellers are advised to avoid these mass gatherings which can degenerate into violence.

 In Italy, it is an offence to sit on steps and in courtyards near public buildings, including the main churches in Florence; eating and drinking in the vicinity should also be avoided.
 Shorts, vests or any other immodest clothing should not be worn inside churches.